-- MCHT 2650 Advanced Machining Practice (2L, 14LB)(9CR) Advanced theory and machine operation for second year students.
-Prerequisites: MCHT 1650 - MCHT 2780 Computer Numerical Control (CNC) Machining Center (2L, 4LB)(4CR) An introductory course in three-axis CNC machining center programming and two-axis CNC plasma cutter programming.
-The course is structured so no prior experience with CNC machining center or CNC plasma programming or operation is required.
-The time will be divided between classroom and shop.
+MCHT 2780 - Computer Numerical Control (CNC)

+Machining Center

+(2L, 4LB)(4CR) An introductory course in 3-axis

+CNC machining center programming and 2-axis

+CNC plasma cutter programming.
+The course

+is structured so no prior experience with CNC

+machining center or CNC plasma programming

+or operation is required.
+The time will be divided

+between classroom and shop.

-MCHT 2790 - Computer Numerical Control (CNC) Turning Center (2L, 4LB)(4CR) An introductory course in twoaxis CNC turning center programming.
+- MCHT 2790 Computer Numerical Control (CNC) Turning Center (2L, 4LB)(4CR) An introductory course in twoaxis CNC turning center programming.
 The course is structured so no prior experience with CNC lathe programming or operation is required.
-The time will be divided between classroom and shop.

-MCHT 2800 - Computer Assisted Manufacturing (2L, 2LB)(3CR) Computer applications in programming machine tools.
+The time will be divided between classroom and shop. - MCHT 2800 Computer Assisted Manufacturing (2L, 2LB)(3CR) Computer applications in programming machine tools.
 CNC Machining Center and CNC plasma cutter software will be used to acquaint students with CAD/CAM systems.

-MCHT 2965 - Directed Studies (1-2CR) (Max.
+MCHT 2965 - Directed Studies

+(1-2CR) (Max.
 8) An option for students with sufficient background to pursue special problems in the machine shop under contract with the instructor.